sosgang/bond/README.md

 - **coverage.py** : executes the functions for calculating the coverage of the CV publications of each candidate and stores the results in a CSV file.
 - search_OA_CR.py : searches for each publication in OpenAIRE and Crossref

+## 5. Machine learning experiment

+### 5.1 Materials

+- [**ml_experiment/data** folder](https://github.com/sosgang/bond/tree/main/ml_experiment/data): contains both the input file (i.e. results.csv) for the python scripts that perform the analysis, and the output produced by the scripts.
+  - [**results.csv**](https://github.com/sosgang/bond/tree/main/ml_experiment/data/results.csv): the citation-based metrics calculated for each candidate.
+Each row corresponds to one candidate.
+This file is the input of the python scripts.
+  - [**combinations_F1_0.7.csv**](https://github.com/sosgang/bond/tree/main/ml_experiment/data/combinations_F1_0.7.csv): the results of the classifiers having f1-score >= 0.700.
+This file is the output of the experiment (script file: ml_combinations.py).
+  - [**combinations_ALL_features.zip**](https://github.com/sosgang/bond/tree/main/ml_experiment/data/combinations_ALL_features.zip): an archive containing the results of all the 982,980 computed classifiers in a single file.
+This file is the output of the experiment (script file: ml_combinations.py).
+  - [**combinations_i_features.zip**](https://github.com/sosgang/bond/tree/main/ml_experiment/data/combinations_i_features.zip): an archive containing the same data contained in combinations_ALL_features.zip split in multiple files.
+This file is the output of the experiment (script file: ml_combinations.py).

+### 5.2 Execution

+- [**ml_experiment/script** folder](https://github.com/sosgang/bond/tree/main/ml_experiment/script): contains the python scripts developed for the experiment based on machine learning techniques presented in the paper.
+  - [**ml_combinations.py**](https://github.com/sosgang/bond/tree/main/ml_experiment/script/ml_combinations.py): the script evaluates the classifiers that can be computed using all the possible combinations of metrics, input data coverages and classification algorithms, for each field and role.
+The classifiers are trained on the data about candidates to the first four terms of the NSQ, and are tested on the candidates of the last term.
+  - [**plotDecisionTree.py**](https://github.com/sosgang/bond/tree/main/ml_experiment/script/plotDecisionTree.py): the script plots the decision tree presented in Figure 7 in the paper.
+  - [**mylib.py**](https://github.com/sosgang/bond/tree/main/ml_experiment/script/mylib.py): the library file containing functions used by the python scripts.